algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 The testing of the project will be done using the following tools:

 - **Jest**: For unit testing of individual components and functions.
-- **React Testing Library**: For integration testing of React components and user interactions.
+- **React Testing Library**: This is for integration testing of React components and user interactions.
 - **Cypress**: For end-to-end testing of the entire application flow, including file uploads, simulations, and visualizations.
 - **Postman**: For testing the REST API endpoints and verifying data exchange between the front-end and back-end.
 - **Manual Testing**: For exploratory testing, usability testing, and edge case scenarios that may not be covered by automated tests.